Born: September 15, 1944 - Washington, D.C., USA

-In Washington, J. Reilly Lewis has appeared frequently at the John F. Kennedy Center for the Performing Arts where he was the keyboard artist and associate conductor of the Handel Festival Orchestra for ten years, and for six years assistant staff pianist with the National Symphony Orchestra.
-Since 1985, he has served as music director of the Cathedral Choral Society, the resident symphonic chorus of the Washington National Cathedral, where he has been the group's accompanist from 1978 to 1985; and he has been the organist and choirmaster at Claredon United Methodist Church in Arlington, Virginia, since 1971.
+In Washington, J. Reilly Lewis appeared frequently at the John F. Kennedy Center for the Performing Arts where he was the keyboard artist and associate conductor of the Handel Festival Orchestra for ten years, and for six years assistant staff pianist with the National Symphony Orchestra.
+Since 1985, he served as music director of the Cathedral Choral Society, the resident symphonic chorus of the Washington National Cathedral, where he was the group's accompanist from 1978 to 1985; and he was the organist and choirmaster at Claredon United Methodist Church in Arlington, Virginia, since 1971.

-Throughout his career, J. Reilly Lewis has received numerous honors and awards.
-As a recipient of both the Chester J. Petranek Award and Paul Hume Award, he has been honored for his outstanding commitment to enriching the musical life of Washington, D.C.
+Throughout his career, J. Reilly Lewis received numerous honors and awards.
+As a recipient of both the Chester J. Petranek Award and Paul Hume Award, he was honored for his outstanding commitment to enriching the musical life of Washington, D.C.
 In 1957, he received a "WAMMY" from the Washington Area Music Association as best conductor.